Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 \subsubsection{Upper bound to OPT's cost}

 We use the same channel state distribution $\bm{p}$ as before.
-Recall that, under the distribution $\bm{p}$, at any slot we have and is \textsf{Bad} otherwise.
+Recall that, under the distribution $\bm{p}$, at any slot $t$:

+independent of everything else.
 The \textsf{OPT} policy, with non-causal channel state information, schedules the user having a \textsf{Good} channel at every slot.
 Thus, the limiting distribution of the age of any user is Geometric ($\frac{1}{N}$), \emph{i.e.,}

-Hence, for upper-bounding the time-averaged cost of \textsf{OPT} using Ces\`{a}ro's summation formula, we are required to upper-bound the expected value of maximum of $N$ \emph{dependent} and identically Geometrically distributed random variables.
+Hence, for upper bounding the time-averaged cost of \textsf{OPT} using Ces\`{a}ro's summation formula, we are required to upper-bound the expected value of maximum of $N$ \emph{dependent} and identically Geometrically distributed random variables.
 The MGF of the Geometric distribution $G$ is given by: